-Speaking in Sydney this week, Alan Joyce said the carrier currently sends around 300 people a day to New York – but unfortunately aircraft restrictions means they’re currently flying to the destination either via Los Angeles or Dallas.
+Speaking in Sydney this week, Alan Joyce said the carrier currently sends around 300 people as Qantas sets sights on NYC – but unfortunately aircraft restrictions means they’re currently flying to the destination either via Los Angeles or Dallas.

 However, as soon as engineers unveil an aircraft capable of flying the full distance without stopping, Joyce said the airline would ‘go straight there’, Australian Business Traveller reported.